 - speaking a language.

 Of course marking these tasks is not as straightforward as marking multiple choice questions, so we need to rely on our markers' professional judgment in deciding which mark best reflects the standard of the work.

 To guide their judgements and make sure they are consistent, we set out the criteria for awarding marks in the mark scheme.
 We then continuously check that their marking is compliant.
 This all means we need to get our assessments and mark schemes right.

 Getting it right from the start

-As we, and other exam boards, are busy developing new GCSEs and A-levels as part of Government reforms, we are also reviewing the design of our assessments and mark schemes.
+As we and the other exam boards have developed new GCSEs, AS and A-levels as part of Government reforms, we have also reviewed the design of our assessments and mark schemes.

 Using evidence from research by our world-leading experts at AQA's Centre for Education Research and Practice (CERP), we have been able to make changes where we think they will bring about greater reliability and consistency of marking.

 Some of this includes:

 - basic things, like having enough marks on a paper and not having questions no one can answer

 - more complicated things, like understanding how the exam paper and the mark scheme work together.

 Designing assessments that accurately test different ranges of ability means students are more likely to get the grade that reflects what they can do, and examiners are much clearer about how many marks reflect the standard of the work they are assessing.

 Getting the right people

 As we are relying on markers to use their professional judgement, we need to make sure we have the right people in place.
 Our examiners are qualified teachers who are teaching, or have recently taught, the subject they are marking.

 Examiners and AQA colleagues who develop assessments also go through rigorous training so they are up to date with the latest research and developments in assessment design.